 Elizabeth Norfleet (’85) is a magazine editor, cookbook editor and writer, and regional critic on food and home style.
 She has collaborated with the North Carolina Museum of Art and with artist Bob Timberlake.

-Mike Riley (’81) is Managing Editor of Bloomberg Government.
-Prior to that position, he was the Editor and Senior Vice President of Congressional Quarterly and the Editor of The Roanoke Times.
+Mike Riley (’81) is CEO and Publisher of the Chronicle of Higher Education.
+Prior to that position, he was Managing Editor of Bloomberg Government, the Editor and Senior Vice President of Congressional Quarterly, and the Editor of The Roanoke Times.
 He created and launched allpolitics.com, a leading political Internet site founded by TIME Magazine and CNN.
 Riley spent a Nieman Fellowship at Harvard University learning about digital technology and the online world.

 Melissa Venable (’90) has a background in higher education as an instructional designer and curriculum developer as well as an academic advisor and career counselor.
 She is an Education Writer for OnlineCollege.org, and her work has been published in The Career Development Quarterly, TechTrends, the Journal of Computing in Higher Education, and the Journal of Online Learning and Teaching.

 Elizabeth Watson (’74) is a principal in the consulting firm Heritage Strategies, LLC, and a co-author of the National Trust for Historic Preservation’s award-winning guide to rural conservation, Saving America’s Countryside (Johns Hopkins University Press, 1997, 2nd ed).
 She co-produced the 1992 award-winning environmental film made for the Chesapeake Bay Foundation, Chesapeake: Living off the Land.
 She has planned more than a dozen heritage areas and scenic byways, most recently the Outer Banks National Scenic Byway and the Crossroads of the American Revolution National Heritage Area.